jaq316/ContainerTagRemover/README.md

 }
 ```

+If the configuration file is not specified, the tool will use the default values: Major: 2, Minor: 2.

 ## Environment Variables

 To authenticate with Dockerhub and Azure Container Registry, you need to set the following environment variables: